Skip to main content Skip to complementary content

 Try one of the following:

-For both of the above solutions, users need access to the data sources used in the app or script to be able to reload it.
+For both of the above solutions, users need access to the data sources used in the application or script to be able to reload it.
 If they do not have access, contact a tenant administrator move or change ownership of any required data sources, or provide the required space permission to access the data sources.
 New credentials need to be entered when editing a connection.

-For more information, see Managing data connections.
+For more information, see Managing data connections for administrators.

-Exporting apps from managed spaces
+Exporting applications from managed spaces

 I made changes to the roles of space members, but their access has not changed

 When a user is deleted from Qlik Cloud, such as when a user leaves an organization, assets they own will no longer have an owner.
-This can cause app and script reloads to fail, and cause other access issues.
+This can cause application and script reloads to fail, and cause other access issues.

-A tenant administrator can reassign ownership of spaces, apps, scripts, and data connections.
+A tenant administrator can reassign ownership of spaces, applications, scripts, and data connections.
 As a side note, analytics administrators and data administrators can perform similar management tasks in shared and managed spaces, and data spaces, respectively.

 Contact your tenant administrator to inquire about reassigning ownership of assets, and moving them to other spaces as needed.